carpentries-incubator/genome-mining/_episodes/05-bigscape.md

  do
-	dir=$(echo $line | cut -d'/' -f1) # save the directory name in a variable file=$(echo $line | cut -d'/' -f2) # save the file name in a variable for directory in $dir
+	dir=$(echo $line | cut -d'/' -f1) # save the directory name in a variable file=$(echo $line | cut -d'/' -f2) # save the file name in a variable for directory in $dir # start a for loop do
-        do
         	cd $directory # enter the directory
           newfile=$(echo $dir-$file) # make a new variable that fuses the directory name with the file name echo "Renaming" $file " to" $newfile # print a message showing the old and new file names mv $file $newfile # rename cd .. # return to main directory befor it beggins again done done
 ~~~